ihsansadn/kayi-obasi/README.md

-# Kayi Tribe
+# Kayi Obasi
- It is video game project about Kayi Tribe.
+ It is video game project about Kayi Obasi.